 The diversity of new actors and the growing activity in the sector have increased the need to establish structures and permanent forums for exchange of information and experience between actors both in the individual fields and in the cultural sector as a whole.
-Thus, it will be useful to set up permanent arrangements for dialogue between relevant actors in the cultural field and the Foreign Ministry in addition task, in that it is often difficult to produce practical results or to demonstrate its usefulness.
-It is a path of many tiny steps.
-In a way one might say that it follows the principles of homeopathy: It works, strongly distilled, some times invisibly.
-But every step, every drop counts."
+Thus, it will be useful to set up permanent arrangements for dialogue between relevant actors in the cultural field and the Foreign Ministry in addition to Rådet for internasjonal kultur og samfunnskontakt (the council set up for advising the Foreign Ministry on matters relating to public diplomacy).